-Kate Forsyth is the internationally bestselling author of 32 books, and has been published in 15 countries.
+Kate Forsyth is the internationally bestselling author of more than 30 books, and she has been published in 15 countries.
 She was voted one of Australia’s Favourite 25 Novelists 2013-2015 and has been called “one of the finest writers of this generation”.

-Kate’s most recent adult novel, Beauty in Thorns, a reimagining of ‘Sleeping Beauty’ set amongst the wild bohemian circle of Pre-Raphaelite artists and poets, was published by Penguin Random House Books Australia.
-She is also author of The Beast’s Garden and The Wild Girl.
+Kate’s most recent adult novel is The Blue Rose which tells the story of an impossible love between a marquis’s daughter and a gardener, set against the backdrop of the French Revolution and Imperial China.
+Beauty in Thorns, a reimagining of ‘Sleeping Beauty’ set amongst the wild bohemian circle of Pre-Raphaelite artists and poets, was published by Penguin Random House Books Australia.
+She is also the author of The Beast’s Garden and The Wild Girl.

 Her novel Bitter Greens won the American Library Association Award for Best Historical Novel (2015).
 It was also chosen as one of the Best Historical Novels of 2014 by the Library Journal in the US, and was shortlisted for the Aurealis Award, the Ditmar Award, and the Norma K. Hemming Award.